jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Faun.md

 RacialMods:
 Languages: Common, Sylvan
 SQ:
+SpecialAbilities:
+  Panpipes (Su): >
-SpecialAbilities: Panpipes (Su) Three times per day, a faun can use its masterwork panpipes to augment its spell-like abilities.
+    Three times per day, a faun can use its masterwork panpipes to augment its spell-like abilities.
 Doing so is a swift action that increases the DC of the next spell-like ability it uses on its turn by +2.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: